Ebube-Ochemba/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Shell Basics

-> This project is was an introduction to the Shell.
+> This project was an introduction to the Shell.

 ## Introduction